 “I get a tremendous thrill exploring a big city on the water,” says Max Finkelstein, a fellow Ottawan and one of Canada’s foremost canoers.
 “You get a feel for its history.
 You don’t see fast food restaurants and big-box outlets.
 It’s old buildings and crumbling industry.
 You see how a city grew up.”
 Downtown skyscrapers look like a mountain range when you approach a city by water, says Finkelstein.
 He sees herons alight beside rusted out factories, the resilience of nature on display.

 Finkelstein has canoed from coast to coast across Canada; from Ottawa to Washington, D.C., via Lake Champlain, New York City, and the Hudson and Delaware rivers; and once, by himself, from Ottawa to Montreal to Kingston and then back home in a week.
-Earlier this year, for Canada’s 150th birthday, he organized a series of trips: groups embarked on multi-day paddles to the capital from the four cardinal directions (from Montreal, Kingston, Mattawa, Ont., and Quebec’s Kitigan Zibi First Nation).
+Earlier this year, he organized a series of trips: groups embarked on multi-day paddles to the capital from the four cardinal directions (from Montreal, Kingston, Mattawa, Ont., and Quebec’s Kitigan Zibi First Nation).
 Canoeing may attract more weekend warriors than diehards these days, but still, about 250 people joined these expeditions to celebrate Canada’s sesquicentennial.
 To Finkelstein, communing with nature while honouring indigenous customs is an apt metaphor for the reconciliation—cultural and environmental—that the country should strive toward.
 Canoeing can help unify diverse peoples and lifestyles, and help bridge the gulf between where we were and where we’re headed.

 “I get a tremendous thrill exploring a big city from the water.” —Max Finkelstein